UDST/pandana/docs/introduction.rst

   typically 500 meters to about 8000 meters, or 45 minutes travel time, is performed for each node.

-  *Find nearest* queries are also available which is technically not an aggregation, but is easily performed with a very similar workflow.
+  *Find nearest* queries are also available, which is technically not an aggregation, but is easily performed with a very similar workflow.

 * **Display, or reuse in other analysis, like UrbanSim statistical models**

-  Once the computation has been per performed, a DataFrame is constructed that has the x, y location of nodes and a z value or many z values which is the result of computations in the above workflow.
+  Once the computation has been performed, a DataFrame is constructed that has the x, y location of nodes and a z value or many z values which is the result of computations in the above workflow.
 This data is of the form x, y, z and can be displayed with many visualization techniques,